-- (1) For each region, there is a Regional Emergency Management Committee which consists of the District Commander of Police who is the Regional Controller (Chairperson) and senior representatives from other agencies and services. - (2) The functions of each committee are to:

-- (a) institute and coordinate, and to support the institution and coordination of, emergency management in the region, including the preparation and review of the Regional Emergency Management Plan and Special Emergency Management Plans that relate to emergency management in the region; - (b) determine and review emergency management policy for the region; - (c) review the management of emergencies that have occurred in the region and identify and promote opportunities for improvement in emergency management; - (d) report to the State Controller on any regional matters that relate to the functions of the State Controller or State Committee: - (e) at the direction of the Regional Controller, assist him or her in the performance and exercise of his or her functions and powers; - (f) from time to time carry out other functions imposed by the State Committee or the State Controller; - (g) carry out other functions imposed by this or any other Act; and - (h) carry out prescribed functions.
+- (1) For each region, there is a Regional Emergency Management Committee which consists of the district commander of Tasmania Police who is the regional controller (chairperson) and senior representatives from other agencies and services. - (2) The functions of each committee are to: - (a) institute and coordinate, and to support the institution and coordination of, emergency management in the region, including the preparation and review of the Regional Emergency Management Plan and Special Emergency Management Plans that relate to emergency management in the region; - (b) determine and review emergency management policy for the region; - (c) review the management of emergencies that have occurred in the region and identify and promote opportunities for improvement in emergency management; - (d) report to the State Controller on any regional matters that relate to the functions of the State Controller or State Committee; - (e) at the direction of the regional controller, assist them in the performance and exercise of their functions and powers; - (f) from time to time carry out other functions imposed by the State Committee or the State Controller; - (g) carry out other functions imposed by this or any other Act; and - (h) carry out prescribed functions.